-Mr. Dobryak, aged 55, has 30 years of financial management, accounting, business development and administrative experience.
+Mr. Dobryak, aged 56, has more than 30 years of financial management, accounting, business development and administrative experience.
 His previous roles include CFO of Impulse M, a Moscow based start-up from 2019 to 2020 and CFO of Titan Automotive Solutions, an automotive communications solutions company in Belgium from 2020 to 2021.
 He is a US qualified certified public accountant, holds a BA in Foreign Trade and International Economics from the Moscow State Institute of International Relations in Russia and a Master of Business Administration from the Crummer Graduate School of Business at Rollins College in the United States.
+Mr. Dobryak was appointed as an independent non-executive Director in March 2022.